1ADITYA4/1ADITYA4/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [vardhan.aditya.4414@gmail.com](mailto:vardhan.aditya.4414@gmail.com)
-* 🧠  I'm learning React
+* 🧠  I'm learning SQL and Python

 ### Skills